Tyler Hughes (American football coach)

-Tyler Hughes is an American football coach who is currently an analyst for the Alabama Crimson Tide.
+Tyler Hughes is an American football coach who is currently an assistant coach at BYU Cougars.
 He previously served as the wide receivers coach for the New England Patriots of the National Football League (NFL) and as an assistant for the Patriots for a few seasons prior to being hired by the University of Washington to be their wide receivers coach, before then being rehired by the Patriots.

 Early life and playing career

 A native of Salt Lake City, Hughes attended East High School, where he was an All-Region player.
 He began his collegiate playing career at Snow College in Ephraim, Utah, playing as a wide receiver during the 1999 and 2000 seasons.
 During his time at Snow College, he was recognized with the "Badger Pride" award, given to the team member who best exemplified leadership and selflessness.

 Coaching career

 Hughes began his coaching career in 2003, at Murray High School in Murray, Utah, serving as the offensive coordinator and running backs coach.